 Figuring out what will happen to everything that you have bought or accumulated during a marriage – from personal items to real estate, vehicles, investment accounts, and more – can be a nerve-wracking, emotionally-charged process.
-Our firm has assisted many clients in Germantown and the vicinity through the process of dividing their marital assets during a divorce.
+Our firm has assisted many clients in Germantown, Silver Spring and throughout Montgomery County, Maryland and the vicinity through the process of dividing their marital assets during a divorce.
 Here are a few important answers to common questions we receive every day.

 What Is Considered Marital Property in Maryland?